 Partnering for Hawksbill Turtle Conservation in El Salvador

-We are supporting targeted conservation actions at El Salvador’s Jiquilisco Bay to ensure continued success of ProCosta’s hawksbill recovery efforts, including hawksbill nest protection and hatcheries, community engagement, and turtle monitoring and research.
+We are supporting targeted conservation actions in El Salvador to ensure continuing success of ProCosta’s hawksbill recovery efforts, including hawksbill nest protection and hatcheries, community livelihoods and engagement, and turtle monitoring and research.